 Can you see why it is important to live an active lifestyle and to make exercise a part of your daily habit now?

 So start exercising, my friend.
 You don’t have to spend 2 hours at the gym each day.
 You can start small, say exercise for about 15 to 30 minutes each day.
+Or follow the HIIT workout.

 Or you can also choose to exercise and make your body sweat for an hour 2 or 3 times a week.